db-d2/BC1023/README.md

 ## Course Description <a name="welcome"></a>

 The era of "big data" has transformed the commodification of a user's data.
 Coupled with the rise of "FemTech" mobile apps, big data has provided new insights and access for women around the world.
 However, the commodification and exploitation of data has created a new set of risks.
-This course will examine how data is used, dissemenated, secured, and protected.
+This course will examine how data is used, disseminated, secured, and protected.
 Course material will focus on data with respect to reproductive technology apps

 ### Learning Objectives <a name="objectives"></a>

-In this two week course you will learn:
+In this two-week course you will learn:

 - How reproductive technology apps (or FemTech) capture and utilize data
 - How data is packaged and sold
 - How law enforcement is accessing and using this data in a post Roe era
-- How data is targetted and stolen by criminals and state actors
+- How data is targeted and stolen by criminals and state actors
 - How to regain control over your data and explore frameworks for protecting users and their data

 ### Assignments <a name="assignments"></a>

 Each day will include a number of required readings followed by a short discussion post on courseworks.
 You are expected to come to class prepared to analyze and discuss each reading.
-In class participation accounts for 60% of your grade in this two week module.
+In class participation accounts for 60% of your grade in this two-week module.

 **Extra Credit**